ansys/pyansys-dev-guide/doc/source/how-to/repository-protection.rst

 updating a tag, could introduce breaking changes or malicious code without you noticing.
 Pinning to a commit SHA eliminates that risk by locking the dependency to a known version.
 On top of that, since the action's code cannot change silently in the background, it guarantees that every workflow run uses the exact same version of the action.
+For more details and additional best practices, you can consult the `official GitHub documentation on securely using third-party actions <https://docs.github.com/en/actions/reference/security/secure-use#using-third-party-actions>`_.